taicheukkin/london-bike-sharing-shares/README.md

 figure 1.4
 ![image](https://github.com/user-attachments/assets/ef425e49-a495-4c00-b346-6c1576e8a78f)
-The y_axis of two histogram display frequency of actual_temperature and perceived temperature respectively .
-The x_axis represent width of bar of actual and perceived temperature shown on the Table.The top three occurance of actual_temperature range(5.20-8.79,8.80-12.39,12.40-15.99) is occupied for 15.59%,25.20% and 20.54% respectively.
-Similarliy,The top two occurance of percieved_temperature range(6-9,14-17) is occupied for 14.87%,24.57%respectively.The distribution of percieved_temperature histogram appears slightly skewed to the right as comparaed to actual_temperature histogram, However,both histogram suggesting both percieved and actual temperature (smaller than 17) has occupied the majority of the data.
+The y_axis of two histogram displayed the frequency of actual_temperature and perceived temperature respectively .
+The x_axis represent the width of bar of actual and perceived temperature shown on the Table.The top three  percentage of actual_temperature range(5.20-8.79,8.80-12.39,12.40-15.99)was comprised 15.59%,25.20% and 20.54% respectively.
+Similarliy,The top two occurance of percieved_temperature range(6-9,14-17) comprised 14.87%,24.57%.respectively.The distribution of percieved_temperature histogram appears slightly skewed to the right as comparaed to actual_temperature histogram, However,both histogram suggesting both percieved and actual temperature (smaller than 17) accounted for the majority of the data.

 Dashboard2:seasonal trend of london_bike_sharing_shares